Possible problems after breast reconstruction surgery

-Once you’re home after your operation, check your wound(s) regularly.
-Tell your breast care nurse or doctor immediately if you have possible signs of infection, such as:
+When you’re home after your operation, check your wound(s) regularly.
+Tell your breast care nurse or doctor immediately if you have any signs of infection, such as:

 Bruising to the breast and donor site is very common after the operation and usually goes away after about three weeks.
-Sometimes, about 1-2 weeks after the operation, there can be bleeding and a build-up of blood (a haematoma) in the breast or donor site.
-This can cause swelling and pain.
-If you notice these symptoms, contact the hospital for advice.
+Sometimes, after the operation, there can be bleeding and a build-up of blood (a haematoma) in the breast or donor site.

 After your surgery, it’s normal for some fluid to collect in the area around the wound (a seroma).
 You will have drains in place to take away this fluid.
 These are long, thin plastic tubes attached to vacuum drainage bottles.
-They are usually removed several days after your operation.
-However, after the drains are taken out, more fluid sometimes collects under the wound.
+A nurse will remove these a few days after your operation.
+Sometimes, after the drains are taken out, fluid builds up under the wound.
 This may need to be drained by a surgeon or nurse, using a small needle and syringe.

 Pain usually gets better in the weeks following surgery.
 But, occasionally, women continue to have pain for months or even years after the operation.

 Pain that continues for a long time is called chronic pain.
 There are several different causes of chronic pain, and many of these can be treated.
 If you experience pain and it doesn’t improve, talk to your breast surgeon.
 They can do tests to find out the cause or recommend a treatment that may help.